AkshayAJoseph/dining_philosopher_problem/README.md

 ## How to Use

-1. Open `index.html` in a web browser.
-2. Navigate through the sections:
+1. Navigate through the sections:
    - **Home**: Introduction to the Dining Philosophers Problem.
    - **Problem Statement**: Explanation of the problem with a diagram.
    - **Solutions & Strategies**: Overview of strategies to prevent deadlock.